azureskyes/landing-page/README.md

 # landing-page
 This is a repository for Project: Landing Page from The Odin Project.

-This is a culmination of the Flexbox portion of The Odin Project's curriculum.
+This is a culmination of the Flexbox portion of The Odin Project's Foundations curriculum.
 It was a fun project.
 These types of layouts allows for flexibility of input of whatever a product/company/service might want to show clients.

 ----